triggerfsio/packages/README.md

 &nbsp;

 ### **fs**
 The fs module is a module for mapping the above mentioned *triggers* to files with the help of FUSE.
 It was built to go a step further than just sending messages back and forth.
 It enables machine-to-machine communication.
+Mounting files is cheap and doing socket communication by using files makes this module attractive for eg. embedded devices or small computers like the Raspberry Pi™.

 Create a directory and define a trigger in that directory in your cli.
 Now, if you mount the fs module to a place on your filesystem, you end up with a file in that directory within that mountpoint.
 Every write to that file (with the content being the data written to that file) will send a request to the workers behind the above defined service with all the predefined set of rules we configured ealier.
 The fs module aims to make triggerFS "apps-friendly" in such a way that other applications can use files as their way to send a message to your services.

 For example:
 A trigger file could be defined in such a way that the result would be a logging of the request being sent to a service.
 Now we could tell Nginx to log into our trigger file instead of /var/log/nginx/*.
 Now everytime Nginx wants to log someting, it makes a syscall (write) to our file which would result in a message being sent.
 Our service would then write it to eg. a central NFS server of the company which is located on the machine where the worker is running.

+Another example would be a raspberry pi which collects weather data and sends it to a central server (service) by writing into the trigger-files it mounted on its filesystem.
+Either scripted or syscalled.
+A simple `echo 'somedata 31F;10°;3.2' > /mnt/triggerfs/weatherstation/rpi/station1` is enough to send your data.

-What we just did is we triggered an action by writing to a file.
+What we just did is, we triggered an action by writing to a file.
 Hence the name *trigger*.

 &nbsp;
 ___